JacksonBurns/fastprop/paper/paper.md

 Count	4 -->

 # Limitations and Future Work
+## Execution Time
+There is an obvious performance improvement to be had (both in training and inference) by reducing the number of descriptors used to a subset that are highly-weighted in the network.
+Future work will address the possibility of reducing the required number of descriptors to achieve accurate predictions, which would shrink the required size of the network and remove the training limitation and remediate the inference limitation.
+This has _not_ been done in this initial study for two reasons:
+ 1. To emphasize the capacity of the DL framework to effecitvely perform feature selection on its own via the training process, de-emphasizing unimportant descriptors.
+ 2. Because the framework as it stands is already _dramatically_ faster than alternatives, and all existing modeling solutions are fast relative to the timescale of drug development where they are deployed (i.e. accuracy is more important than runtime).

+### Training
+The molecule representation is a series of scalars rather than a graph object, the memory consumption is lower, enabling larger batch sizes and thus faster training.

+_Table of training times_

+Because `fastprop` does not require message passing like many existing learned representations, all of the operations rqeuired to train the network are much faster.
+The limitation is that due to the large size of the molecular descriptor set, the neural network must also be large (primarily in height of hidden layers, rather than depth).
+This means that when training with a GPU `fastprop` will be much faster than learned representations, but when using a CPU it will generally be slower.

+### Inference
+Slow on inference, especially on virtual libaries which may number in the millions of compounds.
+Thankfully descriptor calclulation is embarassingly parallel, and in practice the number of descriptors needed to be calculated can be reduced once those which are relevant to the neural network are selected based on their weights.

 ## Combination with Learned Representations
 This seems like an intuitive next step, but we shouldn't do it.
 _Not_ just slamming all the mordred features into Chemprop, which would definitely give good results but would take out the `fast` part (FNN would also have to be increased in size).
 `fastprop` is good enough on its own.

-## Inference Time
-Slow on inference, especially on virtual libaries which may number in the millions of compounds.
-Thankfully descriptor calclulation is embarassingly parallel, and in practice the number of descriptors needed to be calculated can be reduced once those which are relevant to the neural network are selected based on their weights.

-## Speedup
-There is an obvious performance improvement to be had (both in training and inference) by reducing the number of descriptors used to a subset that are highly-weighted in the network.
-This has _not_ been done in this initial study for two reasons:
- 1. To emphasize the capacity of the DL framework to effecitvely perform feature selection on its own via the training process, de-emphasizing unimportant descriptors.
- 2. Because the framework as it stands is already _dramatically_ faster than alternatives, and all existing modeling solutions are fast relative to the timescale of drug development where they are deployed (i.e. accuracy is more important than runtime).

 ## Interpretability
 Cite Wengao's paper about backing out meaning from intermediate embeddings, but emphasize we are in an even better spot because of the physical meaning of the inputs.

 ## Additional Descriptors
 The `mordredcommunity` featurization package could of course stand to have more features added that could potentially expand its applicability beyond the datasets listed here and improve the performance on those already attempted.
+Domain-specific additions which are not just derived from the descriptors already implemented will be required.

 ### Stereochemical Descriptors
 In its current state, the underlying `mordredcommunity` featurization engine does not include any connectivity based-descriptors that reflect the presence or absence of stereocenters.